nikija/public/Distributor/Edge.md

 <script src="https://www.mews.li/distributor/edge/distributor.min.js"></script>
 ```

+Please note, that serving script from our servers ensures seamless release of new features and improvements.
+Do not therefore pack contains of this script file into your own javascript bundle and be sure to follow recommended way of including script via `<script>` HTML tag.

 ### Styles

 Distributor Edge doesn't use separate css files, everything is packed inside the script.
 For possible customizations, consult [Customization](#customization) section.